mojaloop/documentation/docs/technical/deployment-guide/deployment-troubleshooting.md

 #### 2.1.2 Fixes

-1. Verify that that Mojaloop was deployed by checking that the helm chart(s) was installed by executing:
+1. Verify that Mojaloop was deployed correctly (by checking that the helm chart(s) was installed) by executing:

    ```bash
    helm list